-Performed to check for antibiotics and drug residue in milk.
-When the drug are present in significant amounts, they inhibit fermentation process, which makes it an important test to consider when dealing with fermented milk products.
+Performed to check for antibiotics and drug/antibiotic residue in milk.
+When the antibiotics are present in significant amounts, they inhibit fermentation process.
+This makes it an important test to consider when dealing with fermented milk products.

 Drug residues and the antibiotics are also a health hazard as some people are sensitive to antibiotics.
 The antibiotic test can be done through various methods, the most common of which are: